dotnet/docs-maui/docs/user-interface/pages/tabbedpage.md

 `Page` objects that are added as child elements of `TabbedPage` are added to the `Children` collection.
 The `Children` property of the `MultiPage<T>` class, from which `TabbedPage` derives, is the `ContentProperty` of `MultiPage<T>`.
 Therefore, in XAML it's not necessary to explicitly assign the `Page` objects to the `Children` property.

-The following screenshot shows the appearance of the resulting `TabbedPage`:
+The following screenshot shows the appearance of the resulting tab bar on the `TabbedPage`:

 :::image type="content" source="media/tabbedpage/tabbar.png" alt-text=".NET MAUI tab bar on a TabbedPage.":::